5 ways to spend your holiday allowance

 Spend your holiday allowance on a trip

 So the question is: what are you going to spend it on?
 New clothes?
 A new technology device?
 Or are you going to save it for the future?
 Why not take a trip away?
 Whatever your budget is, we have trip tips for you.
-Here are five ways to treat yourself on holidays, at five different price points:
+Here are five ways to treat yourself, at five different price points:

-1. If you have 0-50 euros to spend: A day out at a Dutch museum
+1. If you have up to 50 euros to spend: A day out at a Dutch museum

 A museum day, coupled with going out to lunch is a nice way to spend some extra cash.
 If you’re in or near Amsterdam, why not check out the Van Gogh Museum?
 While you’re at it, the Stedelijk Museum and Rijksmuseum are just next door!

 For a museum trip farther afield, the Kröller-Müller Museum in the Veluwe National Park has some true gems on display by Van Gogh, Monet, Mondriaan, Picasso, Braque, Seurat and Rodin.
 This museum is beautifully integrated with nature, meaning that part of your visit includes a tree-filled sculpture garden.

 Also worth checking out are the Fries Museum in Leeuwarden, Teylers Museum in Haarlem, which is the oldest museum in the Netherlands, Centraal Museum in Utrecht and the Escher Museum in The Hague!
 There are too many to list them all out, but check out our list of museums in the Netherlands for inspiration for your museum day trip.

 2. If you have 50 to 100 euros to spend: A relaxing spa day